 - Some breastfeeding moms may get sore, cracked, or sometimes infected nipples.

 Let’s take a quick look at the cons of pumping breast milk.

 - Fewer immune system benefits

-- The milk won’t be tailored to the baby’s individual needs
+- The breast milk won’t be tailored to the baby’s immune needs

 - Less convenient due to the often bulky equipment

 - Some people can encounter some issues with milk storage issues due to lack of space